florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/lcc/models.rst

 *********************
 Production cost model
 *********************
-The production costs in aircraft level and powertrain level are the two main cost groups of the production cost.
+The aircraft level and powertrain level are the two main cost groups under the production cost.
 Each aircraft level production cost is calculated the Eastlake model (1986) from :cite:`gudmundsson:2013`.
 The component purchase cost of the powertrain components are either based on the Eastlake model (1986) from :cite:`gudmundsson:2013` or estimated from the retailers or the company websites.
 The cost calculations from Gudmundsson are based on the USD in 2012.
-To cosider the inflation cost, the cost adjust factor :math:`CPI_{\text{2012}}` is introduced.
+Considering currency depreciation, the cost adjust factor :math:`CPI_{\text{2012}}` is introduced.
 This factor represent the cost price index difference between 2012 and current time.

 Aircraft level cost